SalimHabbal/SYSC-4907-Robot-Followers-QNX/README.md

 This repository contains the build scripts and configuration files to generate a bootable QNX 7.1 disk image for the Raspberry Pi 4.
 It was developed as part of the **Robot Followers Capstone Project** to create a custom, modular operating system environment.

+> [!NOTE]
+> As part of an NDA agreement, this repository only contains the build scripts and configuration files.
+The actual QNX image is not included.

 ## 🚀 Overview

 The project focuses on creating a lean, efficient, and customized QNX OS image.
 The build system automates the generation of: